 The Commission is not subject to direction or control of the Minister for Planning and Public Spaces or any government agency, except in relation to procedural matters as set out under the Environmental Planning and Assessment Act 1979.

 On 14 May 2020, the Minister published his Statement of Expectations (SoE) for the Commission.
 The document describes the Minister's expectations in relation to the purpose, functions and roles of the Commission, as well as key governance and performance objectives to improve the effectiveness of the Commission in determining contentious State significant development applications and providing independent expert advice, when required.
-This SoE applies for the period from 1 May 2020 to 30 June 2021, or until otherwise amended.
+Included in the Minister’s SoE are KPIs in respect of timeframes for decision-making by the Commission.
+Under a separate agreement with the Minister the period from 20 December to 26 January has been excluded from all determination timeframes.
+This is because many people who may wish to participate in the Commission’s decision-making processes take leave during this school holiday period and could be upset if they miss the opportunity to present at a public meeting or hearing.

 Both the Planning and Assessments Group within the Department of Planning, Industry and Environment and the Commission undertake functions that implement the Environmental Planning and Assessment Act 1979.
 A new Memorandum of Understanding (MoU) between the Department and Commission has been signed to clarify how the two agencies will work together when required under the Act to interact, in order to exercise their responsibilities with an emphasis on quality, probity, timeliness and transparency.
 This MoU is subject to the responsibilities of the Department and the Commission under the Act and any other NSW legislation.
 The MoU is available here.